Experience Counts when it comes to exceptional In Home CareKate Lambert

 Kierstan is looking forward to working with Daughterly Care in order to redirect her focus back into aged care.
 She seeks to develop a greater depth of knowledge and understanding in providing exceptional care to the needs of older people.

 Originally from the UK, Sarah has had previous management roles in Real Estate for 8 years as well as working in the Banking industry.
 Sarah has also worked in the USA for a Children’s Summer Camp looking after children, and children with disabilities.
 Sarah immigrated to Australia 5 years ago and has been working in the Community Aged Care industry for the last 4 years specialising in aged care, disabilities and mental health.
-At Daughterly Care, Sarah is the Hourly Team Leader and coordinates clients and carers.

 Lisa Calabro, Hourly Team Co-ordinator